 We promote the message that there are no ‘bad’ foods, but that some foods are only eaten sometimes.
-Our children cook and work with food in the Science, D.T and PSHE curriculum.
+Our children cook and work with food in the science, design technology and personal, social and health education curriculum.
 Good hygiene is always stressed and reinforced in these sessions.

 St Aidan’s promotes healthy eating attitudes through the following initiatives: